KZY20112001/db_query_optimizer/README.md

 6. If you followed the database set-up above, you can use the password `admin` to connect to the database server (the other fields will be pre-filled).
 If you are using your own server, fill in the relevant details and connect to the server.

-7. For testing, you can use the sample queries in `test_queries` folder.
+7. For testing, you can use the sample queries in `test_queries` folder (copy and paste the queries into the application).